-- 4. The Health Clearance Form contains all mandatory tests that must be completed by the student's health care provider.
-The completed Health Clearance Form and copies of the final lab results must be submitted to the Clinical Coordinator of the student's major/program.
-Submission of this documentation is required for clinical clearance prior to the start of the actual clinical experience. - 5.
+- 1. The student will be provided with a Clinical Clearance packet, which contains a checklist.
+The student must use this list to ensure that all required items are included, prior to submission to the Clinical/Fieldwork Coordinator.
+Some sites may require additional information, immunizations or testing.
+Students will be notified of any additional requirements.
+The students must comply with such requests in order to initiate a clinical/fieldwork education experience at that site. - 2.
+Students are required to obtain clinical clearance as determined by the established protocol of their department.
+Students are responsible for adhering to each program's dates. - 4.
+The Health Clearance Form contains all mandatory tests that must be completed by the student's health care provider.
+The completed Health Clearance Form and copies of the final lab results must be submitted to the Clinical/Fieldwork Coordinator of the student's major/program.
+Submission of this documentation is required for clinical clearance prior to the start of the actual clinical/fieldwork experience. - 5.
 It is the responsibility of the student to maintain current clinical clearance. - 6.
-Upon verification by the Clinical Coordinator that all required clinical documentation has been received the Clinical Coordinator will complete the Clinical Clearance Verification Form. - 7.
+There will be verification by the Clinical/Fieldwork Coordinator that all required clinical documentation has been completed. - 7.
 Clinical Clearance will be withheld if all requirements are not fulfilled.
-As a result, the clinical experience start will be delayed. - 8.
-Some clinical sites may require copies of any/all clinical clearance documentation.
+As a result, the clinical/fieldwork experience start will be delayed. - 8.
+Some clinical/fieldwork sites may require copies of any/all clinical clearance documentation.
 Students will be required to sign a statement allowing Misericordia University to release such information. - 9.
-Any change in medical status following the initial clearance, must be reported to the Clinical Coordinator, and the student must provide an updated clearance from a health care provider, to continue/resume classroom, laboratory and / or clinical activities.
+Any change in medical status following the initial clearance, must be reported to the Clinical/Fieldwork Coordinator, and the student must provide an updated clearance from a health care provider, to continue/resume classroom, laboratory and / or clinical/fieldwork activities